AstroPostprocess/StreamingInstability.jl/README.md

 # StreamingInstability.jl

-`StreamingInstability.jl` implements a classical linear streaming-instability growth-rate solver for dust-gas mixtures in protoplanetary discs, following the method of [Chen & Lin (2020)](https://doi.org/10.3847/1538-4357/ab76ca).
+`StreamingInstability.jl` implements a solver of linear growth rate of the classical linear streaming instability for dust-gas mixtures in protoplanetary discs, following the method of [Chen & Lin (2020)](https://doi.org/10.3847/1538-4357/ab76ca).
 The package supports both single-mode evaluation and growth-rate maps over a wavenumber grid, and uses [`TinyEigvals.jl`](https://github.com/weishansu011017/TinyEigvals.jl) for the small dense eigenvalue problems.
 Currently only the classical single-species linear growth-rate solver is implemented.